tiepdotme/redant-home/_posts/2018-03-27-ato-gets-sharp-on-rnd-tax-refunds-for-software-development.md

 ---
 layout: post
 title: ATO gets sharp on R&D Tax refunds for software development
-permalink: /marketing/ato-gets-sharp-on-rnd-tax-refunds-for-software-development/
+permalink: "/marketing/ato-gets-sharp-on-rnd-tax-refunds-for-software-development/"
 type: news
 categories:
 - marketing
 author: Ben Still
-description: ...
+description: R&D grants can help offset the cost of development.
+But you need to make sure you're actually innovating.
-keywords: ...
+keywords: research and development grants
 image-small:
 image-large:

-excerpt-short: ...
+excerpt-short: R&D grants can help offset the cost of development.
+But you need to make sure you're actually innovating.
-excerpt-long: ...
+excerpt-long: R&D innovation grants can help offset the cost of development.
+But you need to make sure you're actually innovating and creating something new.
 tags:
 - Innovation
 - Startup
 - Red-Ant-Marketing
 time:

 ---
 The Australian Tax Office has signalled changes to the R&D Tax incentive for software development — which really goes to the heart of what it means to be technically innovative.

 Let’s have a look at the recent history of the R&D Tax Refund, and how it’s changing and what this means for your technical innovation.